These sweet potato black bean quesadillas are served hot off the skillet and loaded with flavor.

 What about flour tortillas?

-If you think a quesadilla involves melting cheddar cheese between two store-bought flour tortillas, we are so excited for you to try this recipe!
+If you think a vegetarian quesadilla means melting cheddar cheese between two store-bought flour tortillas, we are so excited for you to try this recipe!

 You can certainly make flour tortillas if you prefer, but this is more commonly found in Northern Mexico or the USA.

-Our goal is to keep this traditional Mexican dish true to its roots (just with a plant-based twist).
-This is why we love making quesadillas with corn tortillas, but it's super easy to swap out one for the other!
+Our goal is to keep this Mexican dish true to its roots (just with a plant-based twist).
+This is why we love making our sweet potato quesadillas with corn tortillas, but it's super easy to swap out one for the other!

 What about the cheese?